veebch/twirly/README.md

 # Video

-A quick overview of the build and a demo of it in action.
+An overview of the build and a demo of it in action.

 # Acknowledgements